AyushiDamele/Coding-questions/README.md

 # Coding-questions
-Practiced questions ad their solutions
+Practiced questions and their solutions